Status as on 5/08/2019

-Real Estate Regulatory Authority (RERA) of Rajasthan, on July 3rd took strict action and issued notices to 9 developers who were violating the norms by advertising their projects without getting them registered under the RERA.
-The authority also cancelled the registration of one project.
+Real Estate Regulatory Authority (RERA) of Rajasthan, on July 3rd, took strict action and issued notices to 9 developers who were violating the norms by advertising their projects without getting them registered under the RERA.
+The authority also canceled the registration of one project.

-An official said that, a developer proposed a project in Pratap Nagar, Jaipur, claimed that the land belongs to him.
+An official said that a developer proposed a project in Pratap Nagar, Jaipur, claimed that the land belongs to him.
 For the same, an affidavit was also submitted while registering the project at RERA.
-However, when a complaint was filed against the developer, during examination, it was proved that the land doesn’t belong to him.
-Hence RERA cancelled the registration.
+However, when a complaint was filed against the developer, during the examination, it was proved that the land doesn’t belong to him.
+Hence RERA canceled the registration.

 At present very few cases are being heard by the authority, the same would see a shift in the next few months as more and more complaints will be filed by the homebuyers owing to illegal allotments, untimely handovers and rising awareness among the buyers.
 This seems to be a good time for Rajasthan RERA to get into action at full swing as the appointment of the chairman, other officials and retired judges in the Appellate Tribunal is already done in May.

 Since Rajasthan is a big state, the issues related to real estate will see a rise in the coming year.
 The authority needs to be ready for not only the timely adjudication but also the timely execution of its orders.